Christie opts out of 2012 presidential race

 "It's not a news flash to me that I am overweight," Christie said.
 "It is not something that bothers me, I am not self-conscious about it, I am self-aware."

-(Additional reporting by Kim Dixon and JoAnne Allen; Writing by Mark Egan and Steve Holland; Editing by Todd Eastham and Peter Cooney)
+(Additional reporting by Kim Dixon, writing by Mark Egan and Steve Holland, editing by Philip Barbara and Todd Eastham)